gsudre/lab_notes/095-ml_on_rnaseq_from_derek.md

   there!
 * this would be a good task for 2vs2 decoding, since all we want to know is which genes to best in differnetiating the par of DX... worth trying
-* try some of the penalized classifiers that don't spit out probabilities (like PenalizedLDA).
-All we need is the classes to compute sens/spec, so we don't need probabilities for AUC.
 * I had to remove the pH variable because it had 23 NAs, and it was the only variable with NAs.
 So, probably good to test if our results change at all with it later.